civicrm/civicrm-dev-docs/docs/api/interfaces.md

 ### Setting up API Keys {:#keys}

-Before being able to use the Rest Interface you will need to have set up the `CIVICRM_SITE_KEY` and the users `API_KEY`.
+Before being able to use the REST Interface you will need to have set up the `CIVICRM_SITE_KEY` and the users `API_KEY`.
 There are three methods of creating API keys for users

 #### Manual Method

-You can enter the key directly in the database This would be done by the following
+You can enter the key directly in the database.
+This would be done by the following

 ```sql
 UPDATE civicrm_contact